By Andreas Ramos, Professor at CSTU.edu, May 22, 2025, updated July 22, 2025

 How to put the app on your phone

-- This is a web app, not an Apple Store/Play Store app.
-You don't have to install it.
-It runs from a webpage.
+This is a web app, not an Apple Store/Play Store app.
+You don't install it from the app stores.
+The app runs from a webpage.

 - Open the app from its web URL (such as Baby's First App.